nicolenanwu/https-nicolenanwupacman.github.io-/README.md

 When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.

 Future improvement:
+I may add the "eating" feature, to let PacMan eat beans upon collision.